 Insurance Options for Those with Health Issues Available

-The standard short term care insurance policy provides coverage for two years or less.
-As a result, policies are less costly than traditional Long-Term Care Insurance policies that can provide benefits for more extended periods.
+The standard short-term care insurance policy provides coverage for two years or less.
+As a result, the policies are less costly than traditional Long-Term Care Insurance policies that can provide benefits for more extended periods.

 "These policies are ideal for individuals in their 60s and 70s who can not health-qualify for traditional LTC coverage or those seeking a more affordable option."Jesse Slome